-The chairman's substitute added new (and very broad) definitions, which apply to both the service provider and participant disclosures:
+The bill includes the following definitions which apply to both the service provider and participant disclosures:

-- Charge: in connection with any service provided to the plan or any financial product provided to the plan in which plan assets are invested, any fee, credit, or other compensation charged or paid for the service or product, including money and any other thing of monetary value to be received by the provider of the service or product, or its affiliate, in connection with the service or product. - Service: a service provided directly or indirectly to, or with respect to, the plan or a service provided directly or indirectly in connection with a financial product in which plan assets are to be invested. - Contract: in connection with any two or more parties, any contract or arrangement entered into between or among such parties, and any extension or renewal thereof. - Service provider: in connection with a service, a person directly or indirectly providing
+- Charge: in connection with any service provided to the plan or any financial product provided to the plan in which plan assets are invested, any fee, credit, or other compensation charged or paid for the service or product, including money and any other thing of monetary value to be received by the provider of the service or product, or its affiliate, in connection with the service or product. - Service: a service provided directly or indirectly to, or with respect to, the plan or a service provided directly or indirectly in connection with a financial product in which plan assets are to be invested. - Contract: in connection with any two or more parties, any contract or arrangement entered into between or among such parties, and any extension or renewal thereof. - Service provider: in connection with a service, a person directly or indirectly providing the service.